kushaldasari/nosql/readme.txt

 Instructions to run code:

+Make sure that your databases are loaded with data.

+serverm --- Mongodb
+serverp --- Postgre
+serverh --- HBase

 We have 3 servers serverm.py, serverp.py and serverh.py.

 We have to run all the servers using the command python3 <filename>.py